- Current Students

 In 1984 Dr. Richard Jussel was appointed Honors Director.
 Early in his 17-year tenure as Director the Horizons Program was expanded from 15 to 24 hours making it a four-year program.
 Included in the 24 hours were 9 credit hours of upper division “honors options,” major courses chosen by each individual Honors student.
 These provide unique opportunities for in-depth study within the major and close contact and guidance from faculty mentors.
 Also in 1984 the Honors Student Advisory Board was formed to provide a voice for the Honors student population, as well as provide social and community service opportunities.

 By 1990, the Horizons Program was renamed the Honors Program and had grown to approximately 250 students.
 Dr. Jussel served as the Honors Advisor to them all, while continuing to build the Program through cooperative recruitment with the Office of Admissions.
 Because of the burgeoning scope of the Director’s duties, an Assistant Director position was created.
 In 1994 Dr. Jussel’s then graduate assistant Jane Christensen was appointed to this position.
-She currently is now Associate Director, and works in tandem with the current Director.
+She currently is Associate Director.

 Dr. Jussel also worked to create diverse opportunities outside academics.
 Establishment of the Stout Honors Hall in 1995 created a new opportunity to develop community among UNK Honors students—a community forged naturally among Honors students by virtue of their common intellectual and academic goals.
 In 1997, it was necessary for Residence Life to expand the Honors housing to include the second and third floors of Randall Hall.
 Currently, Men’s Hall is the designated residence hall for the Honors Program.